 Alabama motorcycle laws try to keep bikers safe on the roads.
 However, no matter how much you try to follow the rules, you can’t control other drivers.
 During a crash, motorcyclists are vulnerable and more likely to suffer horrific injuries.
-At Petro Law Firm, we help them rebuild and get justice.
+At Petro Accident and Injury Attorneys, we help them rebuild and get justice.

 For years, Alabama bikers didn’t need to complete any motorcycle-related training or a road safety test.
 Times have changed.
 Today, motorcyclists must: